US allows emergency COVID-19 vaccine in bid to end pandemic

 1 of8 The University of California, Davis Medical center is seen in Sacramento, Calif., Friday, Dec.
 11, 2020.
 The medical center is one of more than a half-dozen California health centers that are expected to receive the 327,000 doses of Pfizer's COVID-19 vaccine soon after it is approved by the U.S. Food and Drug Administration.
 Rich Pedroncelli/AP Show More Show Less

 2 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
 Paul Sancya/AP Show More Show Less

 3 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
 Paul Sancya/AP Show More Show Less

 4 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
-AP Photo/Paul Sancya) Paul Sancya/AP Show More Show Less
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
+Paul Sancya/AP Show More Show Less

 5 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
-AP Photo/Paul Sancya) Paul Sancya/AP Show More Show Less
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
+Paul Sancya/AP Show More Show Less

 6 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
-AP Photo/Paul Sancya) Paul Sancya/AP Show More Show Less
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
+Paul Sancya/AP Show More Show Less

 7 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
-AP Photo/Paul Sancya) Paul Sancya/AP Show More Show Less
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
+Paul Sancya/AP Show More Show Less

 8 of8 The Pfizer Global Supply Kalamazoo manufacturing plant is shown in Portage, Mich., Friday, Dec.
 11, 2020.
-Pfizer's COVID-19 vaccine won an endorsement Thursday, Dec.
-10, from a Food and Drug Administration panel of outside advisers, and agency signoff is the next step needed to get the shots to the public.
-AP Photo/Paul Sancya) Paul Sancya/AP Show More Show Less
+The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.
+Paul Sancya/AP Show More Show Less

 WASHINGTON (AP) — The U.S. gave the final go-ahead Friday to the nation’s first COVID-19 vaccine, marking what could be the beginning of the end of an outbreak that has killed nearly 300,000 Americans.